brbernardo90/bpsdth/README.md

-# A Brazilian Portuguese Speech-Driven Talking Head based on a Two-Stage Generative Architecture
+# Speech-Driven 2D Facial Animation Based on a Two-Stage Generative Framework

-Test